Aliases for EIF6 Gene

 GeneCards Summary for EIF6 Gene

 EIF6 (Eukaryotic Translation Initiation Factor 6) is a Protein Coding gene.
 Diseases associated with EIF6 include shwachman-diamond syndrome and mucous membrane pemphigoid.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and p70S6K Signaling.
+Among its related pathways are Gene Expression and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include translation initiation factor activity and ribosomal large subunit binding.
+An important paralog of this gene is ENSG00000261582.

 UniProtKB/Swiss-Prot for EIF6 Gene